Chicken health: problems and how to manage them.

 It always pays to know what to do before you have to do it.
 Use this article to reference what you need to know.

-As chicks become adults, a different set of diseases awaits.
-These articles, which are still in the process of being written, refer to those diseases and how to manage them.
+As chicks become adults, a different set of problems awaits.
+These articles refer to those issues and how to manage them.